 Am I pregnant?

 Pregnancy tests work by detecting hormones in your urine that only appear when you’re pregnant.
 Most tests are accurate the day after your period is late, but not everyone’s periods run like clockwork and in this case taking a test 3 weeks after unprotected sex is also fine.
-The best time to take the test is in the morning when urine is more concentrated and gives the test more chance of detecting the hormones, if they are there that is.
+The best time to take the test is in the morning when urine is more concentrated and gives the test more chance of detecting the hormones, if they are there.

 What if it’s positive?